VinxItak/fluxnode/README.md

-# Auto update system for Flux node operators
+# Auto restart on local website failure
-Auto restart the node when homepage is down
+Auto restart the node when local homepage is down

 # How it works:
 Get upnp port from hostname (ex : cumulus**2** = port 161**2**6), adapt it for your usage